nolanschan/nolanschan.github.io/projects/speakerrec/index.markdown

 ## Results and Discussion ##

-Due to the small dataset used (about 5-13 seconds, including silence, of voice clips per speaker), in general the model is only successful about 2/3 of the time at identifying the speaker.
+Due to the small dataset used (about 5-13 seconds, including silence, of voice clips per speaker), in general the model is only successful about 4-5 out of 6 times at identifying the speaker.
 The only exception is when the model is trained on the same word (4x) used for testing.
 In such cases, even though the test clip is previously unseen, the model is able to identify the speaker 100% of the time.

 ## Future Work ##